We’ve all heard the term narcissist and we all know it is mainly associated with a negative meaning.

 Projecting certain traits about yourself onto others is a non-official trait of a narcissist.
 You can’t stand that you may hold a certain trait, but somewhere in your psyche, you recognise it – so when arguing with others, you claim that they have the trait automatically.

-3. If you see others as an extension to yourself
+3. If you see others as an extension of yourself

 Narcissists often see others as a way to fulfil their own needs and reach their own goals – rather than own people with their own feelings and needs.
 They generally expect things from other people and feel as though they are entitled to certain things, reacting badly when they don’t receive them.